Suspended ceilings often referred to as ‘dropped ceilings’ or ‘false ceilings’ have been commonly used in many different building types for years.

 Typical buildings that use suspended ceilings are:

 Suspended ceilings are even popular in domestic use, particularly in kitchens and conservatories.

 The main benefit of a suspended ceiling is to provide a clean, smooth finish to the internal ceiling of a room, whilst hiding electrical wires, pipework and other services.

 The suspended ceiling still remains the most cost-effective solution to this problem and will remain so for the foreseeable future.

 Other key benefits include:

-- Design/Aesthetics – The flexibility in styles and designs of a ceiling allow customers a wide choice of finishes to accommodate most requirements.
+- Design/Aesthetics – The flexibility in styles and designs of a suspended ceiling allows customers to choose from a wide variety of finishes

-If you’d like to have a go at installing a suspended ceiling, why not try one of our DIY Ceiling Kits.
+With our extensive knowledge of all ceiling tile brands and models we can help advise businesses large and small learn how to improve the performance of their space with a new suspended ceiling.
+If you’d like to have a go at installing a suspended ceiling, why not try one of our ready to buy Ceiling Kits.